han-xudong/libfrankapy/docs/source/installation.rst

 Libfranka Installation
 ^^^^^^^^^^^^^^^^^^^^^^

-LibFrankaPy requires libfranka to be installed:
+libfrankapy requires libfranka to be installed:

 .. code-block:: bash